 People who delay enrollment in Parts B and D often do so to save money on their monthly premiums.
 However, it depends on your plan.
 If your employer plan acts as your primary insurer and has high cost sharing, having Medicare as your secondary insurer may help pay some of your costs.

-If, however, your employer plan includes comprehensive medical and prescription drug coverage with low cost sharing, you may decide it’s not worth paying the monthly Medicare Part B premium ($148.50 in 2021) or the Part D prescription drug plan premium (which varies by plan).
+If, however, your employer plan includes comprehensive medical and prescription drug coverage with low cost sharing, you may decide it’s not worth paying the monthly Medicare Part B premium or the Part D prescription drug plan premium (which varies by plan).
 In this case, you may choose to delay enrollment in Parts B and D until you, your spouse or family member stops working or is no longer covered by the employer plan.

 Most people do not delay enrolling into Medicare Part A because they receive it free of charge.
 Generally, if you or your spouse has worked full-time for at least 10 years and earned 40 quarters of Social Security credits, you will not pay a premium for Part A. For more information, see Medicare: An Overview.